-Students who are licensed drivers and wish to drive to school must complete a "Driving Permission" form and submit it to the Dean's Office.
+Students who are licensed drivers and wish to drive to school must complete a "Driving Permission" form and submit it to the dean's office.
 Students may not drive or park on campus before 5:00 p.m.
 Students must observe all campus driving rules and exercise extreme caution.
 Pedestrians are always to be given the right of way!
 The speed limit on campus is 5 miles per hour.

-Seniors who drive to school may park in the north lot of Pebble Hill Presbyterian Church (the lot closest to E. Genesee Street); all other student drivers may park in the south lot.
-Those using the lots will abide by the following:
+All students who drive to school may park in the south lot of Pebble Hill Presbyterian Church, across from the campus entrance.
+Those using the lot will abide by the following:

-- one space per car - refrain from parking in spaces restricted for the Church's use - no parking on the grass at any time and for any reason - no parking in the circle in front of the south entrance - respect the Church's purpose, property, personnel, members, and guests.

-- smoking, littering, and loitering are all prohibited
+- one space per car - refrain from parking in spaces restricted for the Church's use - no parking on the grass at any time and for any reason - no parking in the circle in front of the south entrance - respect the Church's purpose, property, personnel, members, and guests. - smoking, littering, and loitering are all prohibited

-Students may not go to their cars during the school day without permission from the Dean of Students or the Head of Upper School.
+Students may not go to their cars during the school day without permission from the dean of students or the head of Upper School.